 So much for the history of the resolutions.
 Now for the debate.
 Mr. Villiers opened the fray by a speech, which does not do much credit either to himself or his party.
 It was neither clever nor in good taste.
-The speaker was evidently embarrassed by having too much to say on the one hard, and too little excuse or occasion for saying it upon the other.
+The speaker was evidently embarrassed by having too much to say on the one hand, and too little excuse or occasion for saying it upon the other.
 No doubt, if he had been arguing the Free Trade question, he could have brought up all the old arguments, facts, fictions, statistics, and clap-traps of the league as good as new.
 He could have contrasted a big loaf and a little loaf, with the best effect, could have denounced the law of taxing the people's food with the emphasis of a messenger from on high, and pointed to a coming prosperity in a cotton nightcap, with all the enthusiasm of stimulated patriotism.
 In fact, like an old horse, which has acquired a habit of going at a certain pace, he once or twice did fall into that view.
 Much to the horror and dismay of the house, he was going to read lengthy extracts to prove nothing -but he felt that it was out of place, and shifted very awkwardly, to the provocation of his friends opposite.
 He thought they ought to agree to his proposition, but he warned them that if they did so, they would reach the depth of inconsistency.
-He thougt they oughth to acknowledge that they had been either fools or rogues for years past; but he gave them notice that, in either case, nobody would ever trust them again.
+He though they oughth to acknowledge that they had been either fools or rogues for years past; but he gave them notice that, in either case, nobody would ever trust them again.

 Mr. DISRAELI followed in one of his most subtle and slippery speeches.
 It was quite as good as the promised exhibition of getting into a quart bottle.
 As for inconsistency, he said, his friends opposite could not taunt him with that, they had quite enough of it themselves.
-Lord JOHN RUSSELL had been inconsistent enough to idmit agricultural distress, and Mr. Glad-STONE had supported his (Mr. DISRAELI'S) motion for compensation, by way of revision of taxation.
-Numbers of other little from HANSARD to prove it, and he was ready to read understand the merits of the noble cause sanctified by the blood more.
+Lord JOHN RUSSELL had been inconsistent enough to admit agricultural distress, and Mr. GLAD-STONE had supported his (Mr. DISRAELI'S) motion for compensation, by way of revision of taxation.
+Numbers of other gentlemen opposite were in the same position.
+He read a little from HANSARD to prove it, and he was ready to read more.
 Then as to his having opposed free trade, neither he nor any of the ministry had endeavoured to disturb the new settlement.
-They thought it was wrong they did not care for | the length of the petition may be any bar to its being copied and themselves; they did not mind their own rents going down, signed, an abridgment embodying its spirit may be substituted. but they were anxious for the labourer.
-Once they were convinced that the labourer would not suffer, and they resigned and the same, for the House of Commons to employ its just and the struggle.
+They thought it was wrong they did not care for the struggle.
 To hear this from Mr. DISRAELI, the ally of the Duke of RICHMOND and G. F. Young, and Booker, and Chowler, was certainly very funny; but it will still be most amusing to see that it was so expertly done, that a good many took it for true.